33 things you don't remember from Tiger Woods' epic win at the 2008 U.S. Open

 I’m not going to argue.
 And I’m sure I’m not the only person who celebrated Woods’ play that week with their parents—although, I might have been one of the oldest.
 Now a decade after Tiger’s legendary victory, I have an infant daughter and a house of my own in which a giant—and I mean giant—framed photo of Woods’ playoff-forcing putt (Plucked when Golf Digest moved offices … Shhh …) hangs on a wall in the basement.
 Hey, I only have so much sway these days.

-In the time since Tiger’s triumph at Torrey in 2008, it seems like just about everything has changed except Woods’ major championship total.
+In the time since Tiger’s triumph at Torrey in 2008, it seems like just about everything has changed except Woods’ major championship total (UPDATE: That changed too at the 2019 Masters!).
 But even if golf fans don’t remember every detail from that week, it’s safe to say we’ll never forget how things turned out—and that we’ll never see anything quite like it again.